ghuyyh/final_project_oop/README.md

 - Click **Clone Repository**, choose `final_project_oop`, then choose a folder to save the project.
 - Remember that folder, it is your project working place.
 - Next time you code, open the folder "final_project_oop" in this folder in VS Code.
-- Git quick cmd guide: <https://github.com/git-guides>
+- Git quick cmd guide: <https://github.com/git-guides>, or use GUI tutorial below

 ### Git Configuration